 The Plan provisions used for the valuation were based on the plan document restated effective July 1, 2013 and are summarized in Appendix A. There were no amendments since the last valuation.

 Actuarial Methods and Assumptions

 Appendix B summarizes the assumptions and methods used for the valuation.
-Changes from the July 1, 2015 actuarial valuation are listed below.
+There were no changes to the actuarial methods or assumptions since the last valuation.